Belews Lake

 Belews Lake is a reservoir in Stokes, Rockingham, Guilford and Forsyth counties of North Carolina, near the towns of Stokesdale and Pine Hall.
 It was created in 1973 by the Duke Energy corporation as a cooling basin for the corporation's Belews Creek Steam Station, a coal-burning power plant.
+Belews Lake faced a hardship as selenium contaminated the lake, affecting human use, wildlife, and other ecological concerns.
+Through a long recovery journey, it now stands as a multi-purpose lake, supporting the Belews Creek Steam Station and providing recreation use for the popular surrounding community.